EladAvrahami/CPP/README.md

-pointers called that because they point to data held in memmory rather than holding that data to declare pointer by putting an astrict between the data type and identifier basic example of pointer ,derefrance operator and binary multiplication operator(77)
+pointers called that because they point to data held in memmory rather than holding that data to declare pointer by putting an astrict between the data type and identifier basic example of pointer ,derefrance operator and binary multiplication operator(77) dynamic memory(78) create data dynamically using "new" keyword if not using the "new" keyword than the memmory located on an area called runtime stack. delete keyword remove the pointer from the heap memory and prevent "memory leak"

 int*